dochne/google-authenticator/README.md

     $googleAuth->authenticate($secret, $code);

 If the code has been used for that secret in the last 30 seconds, it will return false.

+## Examples
+An example working implementation of this code can be found in the example.php file, which can be run either as:

+    php example.php

+Which will allow you to generate a secret, then test it, or:

+    php example.php mysecretcode

+Which will allow you to take an already existing code and again, test if your code is valid

 ## References
 Other PHP Google Authenticator implementations: